Isky Bushing Roller Lifters—The Truth, The Whole Truth and Nothing but The Truth!

 What do I consider the real world of performance?
 NASCAR, FIA Sportscars, Daytona Prototypes, Pro Stock, Top Fuel, etc. would not be on that list!
 These are very narrow window engine operation disciplines that are outliers in our industry.
 The engines are continuously rebuilt and designed for max horsepower with some reliability.
 They are pushed to the limits of design where engine friction and oil consumption and thickness are major focuses to get that last ¼ horsepower.
 They also have unlimited budgets compared to the other 95% out there.
 In saying all that, we have won the 24 Hours of Le Mans in a prototype with a team that was willing to give up a little power for the assured longevity of the engine.

 For the rest of us and most of our customers, engines need to last!
 It’s the reason many have switched over the years and are amazed by their longevity.
-Our bushing lifters have dominated Hot Rod Drag Week for many years, which is the best example of their benefits.
+Our bushing lifters have dominated HOT ROD Drag Week for many years, which is the best example of their benefits.
 Dave Schroeder and John Ens run Drag Week with what I consider the hardest combination on roller lifters and valvetrain.
 They run an 872 Reher Morrison nitrous engine combination.
 The cam lift is 1.200” in race trim which through rocker ratio change becomes 1.000” on the street driving legs.
 Before switching to our bushing before their win in 2017, they broke a lifter each year in the combo.
-They won in 2017 and again this year.
+They won in 2017 and again in 2021.
 They ran mid-six (6) seconds and averaged 250 miles a day.
 High heat, wide RPM operating ranges, high spring pressures, differing oil temps, spring fatigue, oil break down, sustained hour after hour RPM ranges, and not one failure.
 This is what I consider a true real-world test of the bushing roller lifter.

 Top engine builders have been running the EZ Roll Bushing lifters for well over a decade.
 From Jim Oddy setting Pro Mod records and winning championships with them before anyone knew they were out there to very early adopters like Pro Stock Engine Builder Steve Schmidt.
 The list of engine builders has grown to include most top builders who have seen the track record for themselves.
 Have there been problems as we extended the engine application range to include all the purpose-built blocks from AJPE, 481X, BAE, Noonan, SMX to Musi, etc?
 Yes, we have run into problems along the way here and there, but we have worked with the engine builders and solved all those problems before they were released to the market.
 Early in the R&D process, there was a problem with getting the lifters to live longer than a needle set up with applications that just had splash oiling.
 We were able to solve that problem by going to another mix on the bushing material that held the oil to the surface of the bushing under higher pressures and lower oil flow.